 Numerical experiments: the role of simulation and modeling.

 A simulation is an imitation of the operation of a real-world process or system over time.
 Simulations require the use of models, which represent the important characteristics or behaviors of the selected system or process, whereas the simulation represents the evolution of the model over time.
 The Wikipedia article on simulation lists 27 widely different areas where simulation and modeling are applied.
 In the context of scientific measurement, simulations of measurement instruments (page 350) or of signal processing techniques have been widely applied.
 A simulated signal can be synthesized using mathematical models for signal shapes (page 461) combined with appropriate types of simulated random noise (page 23), both based on the common characteristics of real signals.

-But it is important to realize that a simulated signal is not a “fake” signal, because it is not intended to deceive.
+It is important to realize that a simulated signal is not a “fake” signal, because it is not intended to deceive.
 Rather, you can use simulated signals to test the accuracy and precision of a proposed processing technique, using simulated data whose true underlying parameters are known (which is not the case for real signals).
 Moreover, you can test the robustness and reproducibility of a proposed technique by creating multiple signals with the same underlying signal parameters but with imperfections added, such random noise, non-zero and shifting baselines, interfering peaks, shape distortion, etc. For example, the script CreateSimulatedSignal.m shows how to create a realistic model of a multi-peak signal that is based on the measured characteristics of an experimental signal.
 We will see many applications of this idea, e.g., on pages 306, and 332.

-And simulation is also applicable in more sophisticated cases.
+Simulation is also applicable in more sophisticated cases.
 On page 358, I describe a published commercial technical report that contained a detailed example of a practical application of liquid chromatography with a diode array detector to separate three similar chemical isomers.
 With that information I was able to create realistic a “data-based” simulation of the data obtained in that experiment, which allowed me to “repeat” the experiment numerically, under different experimental conditions, to explore the limits of applicability of that method to other potentially more challenging applications.

 Smoothing